cschreib/kmos-scripts/README.md

 - badpixel_dark.fits: flag "hot" pixels in the detector with 0, and good pixels with 1.
 The file has 3 extensions, one for each detector.
 This "badpixel" map is only used internally by the calibration reduction, science frames use the badpixel maps presented below.
 Most of the pixels should be equal to 1, and many small spots should be flagged with 0.

 - badpixel_flat_XXX.fits: same as above, but with 3x6 extensions.
 For each 3 detectors, this image contains the badpixel mask at 6 different telescope rotator angle (see the keyword "ESO PRO ROT NAANGLE").
-Your science data uses a single rotator angle, and the pipeline will pick the closest badpixel mask in this file.
+Your science data uses a single rotator angle, and the pipeline will interpolate between the two closest badpixel mask in this file.
 In addition to "badpixel_dark.fits", these images also flag out the pixels that are not illuminated by any IFU.
 The resulting file should look like "badpixel_dark.fits", but with 14x8 vertical stripes.

 - master_dark.fits: "zero flux" image of each detector, when the telescope is not observing anything (not even the sky).
 The FITS extensions of these files are the same as for "badpixel_dark.fits" maps (3 extensions).
 The maps should be fairly homogeneous, with values close to 0.